-The pancreas is an endocrine and exocrine organ.
+The pancreas is an endocrine and an exocrine organ.
 In the adult, the edocrine functions are performed by about a million islets of Langerhans.
 The islets are clusters of alpha, beta, delta and F cells.

 "Diabetes and insulin resistance of pregnancy